Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Introduction

 Our understanding of EEI variability is limited by the short satellite observational record of around 25 years~\citep{Loeb2024}, which prohibits the investigation of low-frequency variability and the response to rare, episodic forcings.
+Even during this well-observed satellite period, discrepancies and uncertainties between EEI estimates are large~\citep{Hakuba2024}.
 Additionally, it is difficult to disentangle forced and internal variability of Earth's energy budget due to the strong anthropogenic greenhouse gas forcing and the uncertain aerosol forcing during the observed period.
-Therefore, coupled climate models have been used to investigate aspects like radiative feedbacks~\citep{Sherwood2020} and decadal variability~\citep{Palmer2014,Brown2014,Zhou2016}, more recently through coordinated experiments~\citep{Schmidt2023,Webb2017}.
-However, even models of the latest generation produce a large spread in TOA radiation, on the order of 5--20 W~m$^{-2}$ for most components~\citep{Wild2020}, and systematically underestimate the radiative response~\citep{Olonscheck2024}.
-In addition, simulations of the last millennium disagree with proxy evidence on global temperature trends, their realization of internal variability often differs from the true climate history, and specified forcings may not be accurate~\citep{Lean2018,Lucke2023,Fyfe2021}.
-Other studies have extended the energy budget record by reconstructing the ocean heat content (OHC).
+Therefore, climate models have been used to investigate aspects of the energy budget like radiative feedbacks~\citep{Sherwood2020} and decadal variability~\citep{Palmer2014,Brown2014,Zhou2016}, more recently through coordinated experiments like CFMIP and CERESMIP~\citep{Webb2017,Schmidt2023}.
+However, even coupled models of the CMIP6 generation~\citep{Eyring2016} produce a large spread in TOA radiation, on the order of $5$ to $20\,\mathrm{W\,m^{-2}}$ for most components~\citep{Wild2020}, and systematically underestimate the radiative response to surface warming~\citep{Olonscheck2024}.
+In addition, the specified forcings and simulated internal variability may not be accurate~\citep{Lean2018,Lucke2023,Fyfe2021}.
+Other studies have extended the energy budget record by reconstructing the ocean heat content (OHC), which is storing much of the energy gained in recent decades~\citep{Schuckmann2023}.
 For example, \citet{Zanna2019} and \citet{Wu2025a} derive the global-mean OHC over the historical period, while \citet{Gebbie2019} reconstruct the gridded OHC over the Common Era.
 Further OHC reconstructions from the Last Glacial Maximum to present are reviewed in \citet{Gebbie2021}.
-On interannual to decadal timescales, the OHC is a more reliable indicator of global change than surface temperatures~\citep{Palmer2014,Allison2020}.
-However, the ocean perspective, particularly in the global mean, obscures the atmospheric processes that cause heat content changes, and the role of clouds and sea ice in mediating them.
+The OHC provides a valuable perspective since it is a more reliable indicator of global change than surface temperatures on interannual to decadal timescales~\citep{Palmer2014,Allison2020}.
+However, the OHC perspective on the energy budget, particularly in the global mean, obscures the atmospheric processes that cause heat content changes, and the role of clouds and sea ice in mediating them.
 Rather, a top-of-atmosphere perspective that separates shortwave (SW) and longwave (LW) components is needed to improve the process understanding of energy budget variability.